Lachlan-Mayne/english-notes/pete r/English.md

 - Odysseus symbolism (tying himself to the ship)
 - Truman lying lifeless on the ship is symbolic of being a new person when he comes back
 - Jesus symbolism: walking on water
+- "Was nothing real?
+You were real"
+-

 ### **Characters:**